CCEA okays additional soft loan of Rs 12,900 cr for sugar mills

 "To augment ethanol capacity, the government has approved additional funds.
 These additional funds will be in two categories -- Rs 2,790 crore and Rs 565 crore," Finance Minister Arun Jaitley told reporters after the Cabinet meeting.

-The additional funds are part of the government's measure to address the stress in the sugar sector, he said adding, "They (mills) have some stress and outsanding dues.
+The additional funds are part of the government's measure to address the stress in the sugar sector, he said, adding that "they (mills) have some stress and outsanding dues.
 The government is trying to augment the income of mills."

 Asked if this additional soft loan will help bring down the mounting cane arrears, Jaitley said it would not have any immediate impact but will have in the long term.